by Diane Spicer

 While I did not pay for these pants, I did wear them in various settings and terrain (rocks, mud, stream crossings) to see what they have to offer for female hikers.

-All comments and photos in this Kuhl hiking pants review belong to Hiking For Her, which is an affiliate of Kuhl and REI Co-op.
+All comments and photos in this Kuhl hiking pants review belong to Hiking For Her.

-That means you pay nothing extra for these pants, HFH makes a small commission for sharing these details with you, win-win.
+You pay nothing extra for these pants if you purchase them here, while HFH makes a small commission for sharing these details with you, win-win.

 You can see the full line up of Kuhl hiking clothing here.